Dipsingh/dipsingh.github.io/_posts/2022-6-05-IS-IS-Area-Proxy.md

 ![Metric external2](/images/post12/meteric_external_2.png "Intra-Area metrics")

 ### Flooding
+An internal change in a given Area-Proxy domain will cause the Internal routers to flood within the fabric via L1 and L2 LSPs which will make Area Leader learn about that change.
+The Area leader then will generate an updated L2 LSP with updated reachability info which will get flooded to the rest of the network.

+When the neighboring area-proxy domain receives this LSP, it get's flooded like in a similar way like we saw in the previous blog post and there are no optimization with area-proxy itself on how flooding is handled.

-An internal change in the topology will cause Area Leader to generate a new Proxy LSP with updated reachability and flood to the rest of the network.
-These L2 LSPs will get flooded to the rest of the network.
-Because we are running L1/L2 within an area-proxy domain, there will be a natural  increase in the amount of flooding within an area-proxy domain.
-Personally I think for mature IS-IS stacks, flooding with in an area-proxy domain shouldn't be an issue.
+Also, because we have both L1 and L2 running in an area-proxy domain, there will be a natural increase in the amount of flooding within an area-proxy domain; however, I think this is not an issue, especially with mature IS-IS stacks.

 ## Closing Thoughts